By Beth Colley

 Preparing for this question is a very good exercise in figuring out what you enjoy doing, what is meaningful to you, and -- really -- what you actually want to be doing in five years.

-This could help you focus your job search, in addition to providing a good answer to a common job interview question.
+Having a good answer to this question could help you focus your job search, in addition to providing a good answer to a common job interview question.

 Most job seekers jump into this question without truly having set any personal career goals.
 Developing your answer to this question can help you get more purposeful about the direction of your career.
 View this question as an opportunity for you to do a bit of career planning as well as answering the question.